CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 }
 ```

-If you want to only index the manufacturerName, foodGroup, and nutrients array with a range index, you should define the following index policy:
+If you wanted to only index the manufacturerName, foodGroup, and nutrients array with a range index, you should define the following index policy:

 ```json
 {